-The Berenberg European Focus Fund (hereinafter "Fund") is a pooled investment in the form of an investment fund (fonds commun de placement (FCP)) pursuant to Part I of the Luxembourg Law of 17 December 2010 on undertakings for collective investment ("Law of 2010") and in respect of Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities.
+The fund described in this Sales Prospectus, Berenberg Variato (hereinafter, "Fund"), is an investment fund (fonds commun de placement (FCP)) pursuant to Part I of the Luxembourg Law of 17 December 2010 on undertakings for collective investment ("Law of 2010") and in respect of Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities.
+The registration number of the Fund at the Luxembourg Register of Trade and Companies (R.C.S.) is K1931.